What Is A Writ Of Bodily Attachment & How Does It Work?

 Medically Reviewed By: Amanda Andrews

-Anyone who has children with a former partner knows about the headache of child custody arrangements, and being dragged to court with subpoenas, show clauses, and other writs.
-Whether it's an angry ex determined to extort money, or a court system that's only trying to act in the best interests of the child, the battle can be brutal.
-Most custody cases are filled with legalese that's tough to understand.
-Working through a custody case isn't the only time you'll hear the term "writ of bodily attachment," but it's one of the most common situations where this term applies.
+Anyone who has children of a former partner knows about the headache of child custody arrangements and of being dragged to court with subpoenas, of show clauses, and of other writs.
+Whether it’s because of an angry ex determined to extort money or a because of a court system that’s only trying to act in the best interests of the child, the battle of custody can be brutal.
+Most custody cases are filled with legalese that’s tough to understand.
+Working through a custody case isn’t the only time you’ll hear the term “writ of bodily attachment,” but it’s one of the most common situations where this sort of attachment term applies.

-A writ of attachment is considered a service of process, which is legal-speak for a service performed by an entity for the court.
-The word "writ" is a command by the court, and it comes from the Anglo-Saxon word "gewrit."
-It can apply to many terms, but in general it's a formal declaration from a judicial jurisdiction.
-Depending on where you live, this could mean the court, the government, or even the local sheriff's department.
-In most situations, the court is commanding a law enforcement agency to do some sort of action, though it's usually a command to arrest a person.
+A writ of attachment is considered to be of a service of process, which is of legal-speak for a service performed by an entity for the court.
+The word “writ” is a command by the court, and it comes from the Anglo-Saxon word “gewrit.”
+It can apply to any terms, but in general, it’s of a formal declaration from a judicial jurisdiction.
+Depending on where you live, this could mean the court, the government, or even the local sheriff’s department.
+In most situations, the court is commanding a law enforcement agency to do some sort of action, though it’s usually a command to arrest a person.

-Most people have heard the terms "subpoena" and "warrant."
+Most people have heard of the terms “subpoena” and “warrant.”
 After the writ of bodily attachment, these are the most recognized types of writs.
-The judiciary body issues a writ of bodily attachment to the Marshall's service or to another law enforcement body that has the authority to detain a person.
-When this happens, the warrant is not for an arrest; instead it's for civil disobedience to a court order.
+The judiciary body issues a writ of bodily attachment to the Marshall’s service or to another law enforcement body that has the authority to detain a person.
+When this happens, the warrant is not for an arrest; instead, it’s for civil disobedience to a court order.
 An example would be someone who has been called for contempt of court or for failure to appear.
 (This person is known as the contemnor).
-It's also called a "civil arrest" because there are no criminal charges against the person, but they're still being detained.
-This is not considered a citizen's arrest because it's conducted by law enforcement.
+It’s also called a “civil arrest” because of there are no criminal charges against the person, but they’re still being detained.
+This is not considered a citizen’s arrest because of it being conducted by law enforcement.

 What is a Writ of Bodily Attachment?

-However, a person can be given a writ of bodily attachment while present at a court hearing if they're found in contempt of court and remanded.
-When this happens, there's no need to find them.
-They will simply submit a proof of service to the court, which is proof that the person in contempt has been remanded.
+However, a person can be given a writ of bodily attachment while present at a court hearing if they’re found in contempt of court and remanded.
+When this happens, there’s of course no need of finding them.
+They will simply submit proof of service to the court, which is proof of that person in contempt has been remanded.

 How the Process of Writs Works